sccn/sccn.github.io/tutorials/misc/Compiled_EEGLAB.md

 ----------------------------

-Compiling EEGLAB usually consists of opening the "eeglab.prj" file (in the root EEGLAB folder) using the Matlab Compiler Graphical App, and pressing the *package* button.
+Compiling EEGLAB usually consists of opening the "eeglab.prj" file (in the root EEGLAB folder) using the MATLAB Compiler Graphical App, and pressing the *package* button.
 However, there might be some path issues that require fixing on your system.
 Ask us for detailed instructions.

 How to check the integrity of the compiled version
 --------------------------------------------------

-Differences between the Matlab and the compiled EEGLAB version mostly arise because of the way external data files are handled.
+Differences between the MATLAB and the compiled EEGLAB version mostly arise because of the way external data files are handled.
 This is how we check the  compiled version's integrity (since it is not possible to automate this process yet).
 You may run the script